pajarnas/pajarnas.github.io/source/_posts/SQLSER IV: SP, UDF, View, CTE, Temp Table, Table Variable.md

 WITH Emp_CTE(EmployeeID, ManagerID, Salary)
 AS
 (
 		SELECT EmployeeID, ManagerID, Salary FROM Employee WHERE EmployeeID = 3

   	UNION ALL

   	SELECT e.EmployeeID, e.ManagerID, e.Salary FROM Employee AS e
-      JOINEmp_CTE AS cte
+    JOIN  Emp_CTE AS cte
-  	ON e.ManagerID = cte.EmployeeID    CT
+  	ON e.ManagerID = cte.EmployeeID
 )
 SELECT * FROM Emp_CTE
 -- https://youtu.be/N3ChrpDRcXY?t=369